roman-milk/roman-milk.github.io/making-scents.md

  Kazumi thrust his cock into Mariko again and again.
 He loved the feel of her tight little pussy around his throbbing cock.
 He just wished she was a little more animated.
 He could not complain much though.
 She willingly let him prop her body into whatever position was best for him and then held that position until her moved her again, or until he came.
 She let out sweet little moans beneath him, letting him know how much he pleasured her.
 She was lucky to have a man such as him: faithful, dedicated and skilled.
 He decided to surprise her tonight and grabbed one of her breasts tightly as he came in her.
 She gasped at the feel of him.
 He was sure she came with him.
 Her nipple hardening at his touch was a sure sign.
 He knew she came whenever she let out a little squeaks or large gasps.
 He knew he was very good at making his wife happy.
 Satisfied, he rolled off her and fell asleep almost immediately.

  Mariko lay in bed listening to her husband snore.
 He had grabbed her breast unexpectedly and she thought it was going to be the start of something spontaneous and different in bed, not the end.
 The grab had aroused her.
 It was the first time in years her husband had done anything to arouse her and it was his last act before rolling off her.
 She climbed out of bed and went into the living room.
 Her thoughts drifted back to the other night when she played with herself for the first time, when she came for the first time.
 She felt guilty about it.
 She should not do such things, but it had been so pleasurable that her head still swan in thoughts of it.
-Report_Story #2